parasol-aser/UFO/README.md

 Please cite our ICSE'18 paper ["UFO: Predictive Concurrency Use-After-Free Detection"](https://parasol.tamu.edu/people/jeff/academic/ufo.pdf) if you used our resource.

 ***\*\*\*NEW***
 If you want to build LLVM 7.0.0+UFO and Chromium in one fell swoop, use the build script `fullbuild.sh`.
-The best way to run this script is `sudo ./fullbuild.sh`, so the script will fully execute without stopping and waiting for the user to enter their password to download additional binaries (This has only been tested on Ubuntu 16.04.6, but should work for other Linux distros).
+The best way to run this script is `./fullbuild.sh`.
+Note that halfway through you will need to enter your password to download additional binaries (This has only been tested on Ubuntu 16.04.6, but should work for other Linux distros).

 ## Quick Start